jozu-ai/kitops/docs/src/docs/use-cases.md

 ### Protecting Production 🚦

-After model development has completed, the resulting ModelKit and its artifacts can again by scanned by something like ModelScan and only allowed to move forward if it passes.
+After model development has been completed, the resulting ModelKit and its artifacts can again by scanned by something like ModelScan and only allowed to move forward if it passes.
 Using ModelKits here again ensures that a model that passes the scan is packaged and signed so that it cannot be tampered with on its way to production.

 Even with this level of scrutiny, however, there remain some risks since the varying repositories and versioning of artifacts during development can invite accidental or malicious tampering.
 This leads us to Level 3 adoption...